African-American architects

-African-American architects are those in the architectural profession who are members of the African diaspora in the United States.
+African-American architects are those in the architectural profession who are African American in the United States.
 Their work in the more distant past was often overlooked or outright erased from the historical records due to the racist social dynamics at play in the country (and also due to the proxied nature of the profession itself), but the black members of the profession—and their historic contributions—have become somewhat more recognized since.

 History

 19th and 20th-centuries

 The first African American architects appeared in the mid-1800s.
 Being African American and trying to become an architect in a White-dominated profession, especially in the 1800s-1900s was difficult.
 Racism towards African Americans was prevalent in the 1800s-1900s and this was amplified by the addition and enforcement of Jim Crow laws.
 Jim Crow Laws enforced segregation of White and Blacks, therefore promoting direct racism.
 Many African American architects working during and after this time period faced obstacles due to overt racism perpetuated by the society and culture of the United States.